kainn9/Mod5-Project-ARt-App/README.md

 ## Installation:
 * clone the project directory

-### Backend Setup:
+  ### Backend Steps:
   * cd into folder 'backend'
   * run 'bundle install'
   * run 'rails db:create'
   * Note: if using WSL you may need to run 'sudo service postgresql start' prior to 'rails db:create'
   * If you want demo users/posts/comments/relationships run 'rails db:seed'
   * run 'rails s' to run the backend server

-### Frontend Setup
+  ### Frontend Steps
   * cd into folder 'frontend'
   * run 'npm i'
   * run 'npm start'
   * agree when prompted to run on port 3001
   * you can now access the web app locally at: http://localhost:3001/

 ## Resources Used: